 In certain areas there are some destroyed or damaged homes that were originally built without planning approval.

-If your home was built without planning approval, the Department encourages you to contact your council for information about what approvals you will need before you rebuild.
+If your home was built without planning approval, we encourage you to contact your council for information about what approvals you will need before you rebuild.

-The Department does not have a compliance role with regard to these homes and will not take any action against people who previously built a home without planning approval that has recently been destroyed or damaged by bushfire.
+The department does not have a compliance role with regard to these homes and will not take any action against people who previously built a home without planning approval that has recently been destroyed or damaged by natural disasters.

-The recent bushfires in NSW were unprecedented and caused widespread damage.
-Even though your home was lost or damaged in these fires it does not mean that your property is at high or extreme risk from future bushfires.
-Knowing your bushfire risk is important because it will help you understand what approval pathway you need to follow and whether any additional measures need to be put in place to reduce the risk from future bushfires.
+Recent natural disasters in NSW were unprecedented and caused widespread damage.
+Even if your home was lost or damaged in fires or floods, it does not mean that your property is at high or extreme risk from future events.
+Knowing your risk is important because it will help you understand what approval pathway you need to follow and whether any additional measures need to be put in place to reduce the risk from future events.

-There are a number of options in order to understand the bushfire risk to your property.
+There are several options in order to understand the risk to your property from bushfire: